Author of several books published by the trade between 1979-2006.

 Many editors on the Web take a manuscript editing job, do the editing for a set fee, return the manuscript, and that's it.
 They do not encourage personal contact with the author beyond the initial email exchange, and the author may be lucky to get answers to questions they have about the editing they've received.
 And if they aren't happy with the editing job they've received . . . well, that's too bad.

 But that's not how I work.
 I not only guarantee complete satisfaction with my work, but consider my author clients my friends.
 As my satisfied clients have confirmed, I work closely with them throughout the editing process, and frequent back-and-forth email exchanges are the norm, with an occasional telephone chat included if the client lives in the U.S. or uses Skype.
 (Sometimes when I'm in the middle of the editing work, it's just faster and easier for both me and the client to discuss something by phone rather than email back and forth several times.)
 No extra charge is made for this kind of communication.
+Note, however, that I will not provide guidance on the self-publishing process during the editing process.
+You'll need to set up a paid telephone consultation if you need more information than what I've provided in the Writing/Publishing Department.

 Ready to work with me?
 Go back to my Book Manuscript Editing page and follow the instructions there to get started..